mpolney/clext/doc/index.md

-This is an extractor that I wrote a while back as part of a project to reverse engineer the the Clan Lord image format.
+This is an extractor that I wrote a while back as part of a project to reverse engineer the Clan Lord image format.
 It was last tested with version 575 of the CL_images format.
 A description of the format is available [here](climages-fmt.txt).